getbouncer/apidocs/card-scan/android-integration-guide/architecture-overview.md

     private CameraAdapter<Bitmap> getCameraAdapter() {
         if (cameraAdapterInstance == null) {
             cameraAdapterInstance = Camera2Adapter(
                 /* activity */ this,

-                    /* previewView */ (TextureView) findViewById(R.id.textureView), // A TextureView where the preview will show.
-If null, no preview will be shown.
+                // A TextureView where the preview will show.
+If null, no
+                // preview will be shown.
+                /* previewView */ (TextureView) findViewById(R.id.textureView),

-                    /* minimumResolution */ MINIMUM_RESOLUTION, // the minimum image resolution that should be streamed.
+                // the minimum image resolution that should be streamed.
+                /* minimumResolution */ MINIMUM_RESOLUTION,
                 /* cameraErrorListener */ this
             );
         }